-When I first started the business in 2007 I was aiming to be more generalist and work in the corporate communications area.
-Corporate communications is managing an organisation’s brand or image by making sure everyone within the organisation is giving the same messages and that all aspects of its communications are consistent (that was my last role working in government).
+When I first started the business in 2007 I was aiming to be more generalist and work in corporate communications.
+Corporate communications is managing an organisation’s brand or image by making sure everyone within the organisation is giving the same messages.
+All aspects of organisational communications should be consistent (that was my last role working in government).
 So this objective is referred to as “getting everybody to sing from the same song sheet”.

-But then the story got more practical … when it came to choosing a business name, I wanted to get a single word URL that is, not a business name.
-So, of course, most common music words had gone by then but in my searching I found that “madrigal” was still available (I purchased the .net.au as well—I think I beat the Sydney University Madrigal Society to them by months).
+But then the story got more practical … when it came to choosing a business name, I wanted to get a single word URL.
+I didn’t want an extended business name for a URL.
+So, of course, most common music words had gone by then.
+But in my searching I found that “madrigal” was still available.
+(I purchased the .net.au as well—I think I beat the Sydney University Madrigal Society to them by months).

 What is a madrigal?